New York Lotto Review

 New York Lotto – Is It Worth Playing?

-Despite New York Lotto’s seemingly tough odds and fairly high taxes, the fact that tickets are cheap and offer two lines per play greatly balances things out.
+Despite New York Lotto’s seemingly tough odds and fairly high taxes, the fact that tickets are cheap and offer two lines per play greatly balances things out and makes it one of the most popular American lotteries.
 Add to this the game’s great jackpots, five prize tiers, two weekly draws, and simple format, and you’ve got a game that’s at the very least worth a play or two.